haraka/Haraka/docs/plugins/tls.md

 For this plugin to work you must have SSL certificates installed correctly.

+Haraka has [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) support.
+When the remote MUA/MTA presents a servername during the TLS handshake and a TLS certificate with that Common Name matches, that certificate will be presented.
+If no match is found, the default certificate (see Certificate Files) is presented.

 ## Certificate Files

-Defaults are shown and can be overridden in `config/tls.ini`.
+Defaults settings are shown and can be overridden in `config/tls.ini`.

 ```ini
 key=tls_key.pem